onobrum/RoboFriends/README.md

-This is my first little project
+This is my first little project with Web responsive design